-QMS continues to evaluate the changing measurement landscape and places value in continuing to develop measures for quality improvement only.
-QMS notes creation of measures for the AANI ties directly to the mission, vision, and values, as well as strategic plan and such measures continue to have value for providers.
-QMS also notes an awareness that quality improvement measures may evolve into accountability measures at future updates.
+$\Omega$ MS continues to evaluate the changing measurement landscape and places value in continuing to develop measures for quality improvement only.
+QMS notes creation of measures for the AANI ties directly to the AAN mission, vision, and values, and strategic plan and such measures continue to have value for providers. $\Omega$ MS also notes an awareness that quality improvement measures may evolve into accountability measures at future updates.

-Work Groups are encouraged to prioritize measures that can be e-specified into eMeasures.
+Work groups are encouraged to prioritize measures that can be collected from discrete fields or codes utilized in the EHR and can be converted into dOMs or eMeasures.